brcolby/codex/README.md

 - Manage topics with natural language queries
 - Query arXiv for recent papers
-- Store paper metadata and summaries generated with ChatGPT
+- Store paper metadata and summaries generated with the Mistral API
 - Interactive browsing and PDF download
 - Command line interface